 About Kevin Olliff

-Kevin is a 25 year-old activist from Brentwood, California.
+Kevin is a 25 year-old activist from the Bel Air neighborhood of Los Angeles, California.
 A vegan since age 15, Kevin has been involved in numerous animal rights campaigns since the mid-2000s, including vegan outreach, anti-vivisection work, and a tour with the Sea Shepherd.